 Robert Bullard is a prominent name in the environmental space.
 People often refer to him as the father of environmental justice.
 He is a distinguished professor of Urban Planning and Environmental Policy at Texas Southern University.
 Before this, he was the founding director of the Environmental Justice Resource Center at Clark Atlanta University.
 Robert's work highlights the effects of racism in areas such as access to a safe environment, good food, and housing.

 Sometime in 1978, he conducted a study on the locations of landfills in Houston, Texas.
 He discovered that the five functioning local landfills were situated in Black neighborhoods.
 He also noticed that these neighborhoods were home to most of the privately-owned landfills.

 This research and many other contributions led to the prominence of this movement.
-He has spoken on how the governments don’t create communities equally and disparities in access to clean spaces and health care.
+He has spoken about how the governments don't create communities equally and disparities in access to clean spaces and health care.